blurrycontour/zuul-gerrit/doc/source/operation.rst

 The full reconfiguration refetches and reloads the configuration of all tenants.
 To do so, run ``zuul-scheduler full-reconfigure``.
-For example this can be used to fix eventual configuration inconsistencies after connection problems to Gerrit/Github.
+For example this can be used to fix eventual configuration inconsistencies after connection problems with the code hosting system.

+To perform the same actions as a full reconfiguration but for a single tenant, use ``zuul-scheduler tenant-reconfigure TENANT`` (where ``TENANT`` is the name of the tenant to reconfigure).

 The smart reconfiguration reloads only the tenants that changed their configuration in the tenant config file.
 To do so, run